cluntraru/GameMaster/README.md

 # GameMaster
 Virtual Game Master for real-life board games.
+Demo is for the popular game called 'Mafia'.
+With our GameMaster, there is no longer any need for one person to sit out a round to be the storyteller.

 ## Directories